julien-c/snapchat-lensstudio/guides/general/pairing-to-snapchat.md

 preview Lens on your mobile device.
 Previewing your Lens inside Snapchat will help you test and iterate on the Lens' user experience.

-## Setup

-For pairing to work, you'll first need to make sure that:

-  - Your computer and your device are on the same Wi-Fi network
-  - You have the latest version of Snapchat installed on your device

 **Warning
 **To pair Snapchat with Lens Studio, you'll need the latest version of Snapchat as well as the latest version of Lens Studio.